Fair Value Framework (IFRS 13)

 Fair value at initial recognition

-In many cases the transaction price will equal the fair value, but it cannot be assumed that this is always the case.
-The transaction price is the entry price, whereas, as it was said earlier, fair value is an exit price.
-Paragraph B4 gives examples of conditions that may indicate that the transaction price may not represent the fair value (IFRS 13.57-59).
+Often, the transaction price might reflect the fair value, but this isn’t a universal rule.
+The transaction price is the entry price, whereas fair value represents the exit price.
+For instance, the transaction price may not reflect the fair value in (IFRS 13.57-59, B4):

-When an item is initially recognised at fair value, the difference between the fair value and the transaction price is immediately recognised in P/L unless a given IFRS Standard has other specific provisions (IFRS 13.60).
-For example IFRS 9 has specific provisions on day 1 gains/losses.
+When initially recognising an item at fair value, any discrepancy between the fair value and transaction price is immediately recognised in P/L, unless another specific IFRS applies (IFRS 13.60).
+For instance, IFRS 9 restricts immediate recognition of ‘day 1’ gains and losses in profit or loss.

-See also considerations relating to bid-ask spreads for financial instruments.
+Additional considerations can be found in sections discussing bid-ask spreads for financial instruments.

 More about fair value